iitis/quantum-stochastic-optimization-railways/README.md

 # quantum-stochastic-optimization-railways
-Application of quantum computation for stochastic optimization on example of railway/tramway network in Baltimore.
+Application of quantum computation for stochastic optimization on the example of railway/tramway network in Baltimore.

 Files:

 1. ```QTrains``` - source code
 2. ```tests``` - testing source code

-3. ```solutions``` - stored solutions of railway problems, if for particular parameters setting computations has already been stored, new computation will not be performed and the particluar file will not be overwritten
+3. ```solutions``` - stored solutions of railway problems, if for particular parameters setting computations have already been stored, new computation will not be performed and the particular file will not be overwritten
 4. ```QUBOs``` - qubos of railway problems
 5. ```QAOA Results``` - results of quantum gate computing via QAOA
 6. ```histograms``` - histograms from data analysis
-7. ```histograms_soft``` - histograms from data analysis with soften check of minimal passing time constrain.
+7. ```histograms_soft``` - histograms from data analysis with a soft check of minimal passing time constrain.

 #### Quantum annealing